amazon-connect/amazon-connect-streams/Documentation.md

 var extension = agent.getExtension();
 ```
 Gets the agent's extension from the `AgentConfiguration` object for the agent.
 This is the phone
-number which is dialed by Connect to reach out to the agent for incoming and outgoing calls if
+number that is dialed by Amazon Connect to reach out to the agent for incoming and outgoing calls if
 softphone is not enabled.

 ### `agent.isSoftphoneEnabled()`